A man will pay $20 for a $10 item he needs.

 A man marries a woman expecting that she won't change, and she does.

-He asked, "Ali, can you tell me a number, that if we divide it by any number from 1-10 the answer will always come in the form of a whole number and not as a fraction."
-Ali Looked back at him and said, "Take the number of months in a year, multiply it with number of days in a month (30), and multiply that with the number of days in a week and you will have your answer."
-The person did not believe Ali.
-He checked the answer and found it was correct.
-The number was 12 x 30 x 7 = 2520
+He asked, "Can you tell me a number, that if we divide it by any number from 1-10 the answer will always come in the form of a whole number and not as a fraction."
+Math Genius looked back at him and said, "Take the number of months in a year, multiply it with number of days in a month (30), and multiply that with the number of days in a week and you will have your answer."
+The person checked the answer and found it was correct.
+The number was 12 x 30 x 7 = 2520.

 A person was about to die, and before dying he wrote his Will, "I have 17 Camels, and I have three sons.
 Divide my Camels in such a way, that My eldest son gets half of them, the second one gets 1/3rd of the total and my youngest son gets 1/9th of the total number of Camels."